MehulBawadia/MehulBawadia/README.md

 ## Mehul Bawadia

 8 Years of experience in web development.
-- 1 year experiece as Full Stack Develpoer (VueJs 2 and Laravel)
+- 1 year experiece as Full Stack Developer (VueJs 2 and Laravel)
 - 6 months experience as Full Stack Developer (ReactJs and Laravel via InertiaJs)
 - 5 years 6 months experiece as Web Developer using only Laravel Framework